Tadeusz Sawicz: In Great Britain

 After the fall of France, like many other Polish pilots he did not surrender and took a Bloch MB.152 across the Mediterranean to Algeria, from where he went to Casablanca in Morocco and via Gibraltar to Great Britain, arriving on 17 July.
 After four months training at No.5 OTU at Aston Down, he joined the newly recreated Polish Air Force in the Great Britain.

 In Great Britain he was assigned on 20 October to No. 303 Polish Fighter Squadron during the Battle of Britain.
-On 22 February 1941 he was transferred to No. 316 Polish Fighter Squadron.
+On 22 February 1941m he was transferred to No. 316 Polish Fighter Squadron.
 On 9 April he shot down a Heinkel He 111 bomber, which was reported as the new squadron's first confirmed kill.
 In July he was awarded the first Cross of Valour and promoted.
 From 9 November 1941 he served as commander of the Escadrille A of the No. 316 Squadron.

-From June 1942 he served as a flight instructor with No. 58 OTU.
-On 25 September 1942 he became commander of No. 315 Polish Fighter Squadron.
-During his time with 315 Squadron he damaged a Focke Wulf 190 on 4 April.
-On 16 April 1943 he became the deputy commander of the 1st Polish Fighter Wing, and was awarded the Poland's highest military decoration, the Virtuti Militari.
-From June 1943 he was a liaison officer with No. 12 Group RAF.
-From 18 October 1943 he served in a training capacity at Rednal.
-On 3 April 1944 he was attached to the headquarters of the 9th Air Force of the USAAF as liaison officer.
+From June 1942, he served as a flight instructor with No. 58 OTU.
+On 25 September 1942, he became commander of No. 315 Polish Fighter Squadron.
+During his time with 315 Squadron he damaged a Focke-Wulf Fw 190 on 4 April.
+On 16 April 1943, he became the deputy commander of the 1st Polish Fighter Wing, and was awarded the Poland's highest military decoration, the Virtuti Militari.
+From June 1943, he was a liaison officer with No. 12 Group RAF.
+From 18 October 1943, he served in a training capacity at Rednal.
+On 3 April 1944, he was attached to the headquarters of the 9th Air Force of the USAAF as liaison officer.

 He was then assigned to the 56th Fighter Group, under Polish-American fighter ace Francis Gabreski where he formed a Polish section.
 For his time with the 56th Group, he was awarded the US Air Medal and Distinguished Flying Cross.
-On 14 June 1944 he was given the command of the 3rd Polish Fighter Wing, and on 10 October 1944, became commander of the 131st (Polish) Fighter Wing.
+On 14 June 1944, he was given the command of the 3rd Polish Fighter Wing, and on 10 October 1944, became commander of the 131st (Polish) Fighter Wing.
 Soon after taking the command, he was injured in a crash.
-On 16 July 1945 he returned to duty as the commander of the Polish 3rd Wing.
+On 16 July 1945, he returned to duty as the commander of the Polish 3rd Wing.
 Later he commanded the 133rd Fighter Wing.

 During the war he had claimed 3 confirmed victories and 3 and a half "damaged".
 He is ranked (on Bajan's list) as the 82nd highest scoring Polish fighter pilot of the war.